talentegra/tawpress/wp-content/plugins/mystickymenu/readme.txt

 = WITH WELCOME BAR FEATURES YOU CAN: =
 * Display your floating bar at top position
+* When the user clicks on the welcome bar button you can close the bar, redirect to another URL, or launch a <a href="https://www.poptin.com/?utm_source=msm" target="_blank" title="Poptin pop up">Poptin pop up</a>
 * Change the background and button colors for your hello bar
 * Change display frequency after submission - show the announcement bar on every page, once a visit, or don't show the announcement bar after it's submitted
 * Add an attention effect to your button and increase conversion and CTR